For Victor Pungong, April 11th 1967- May 9th 2007

 “He is Head of good offices section in Commonwealth.
 That make me laugh.
 I never hear about that kind of office.
 Maybe he work there because he too good.
 He should have come to El Savador.
 We have civil war for 12 years.
 No good people to stop government.
 Even America help the government.
 The colonel said my father was rebel and they cut his ears- he bleeds too much and die.”

-Sadness envelopes her for a minute then evaporates.
+Sadness envelopes her for a minute then evaporates in the evening breeze.

 “I am sorry to hear that Ms. Sanchez.”
 She pushes my voice to El-Salvador and continues.